jwatte/donkey_racing/protocol/Protocol.md

     - LOCOMOTION_CHASSISPOS - Name "pos", type 3-tuple of float32, unit "m", location of the
                         encoder relative to the chassis origin.
     - LOCOMOTION_CHASSISDIR - Name "dir", type 3-tuple of float32, unit "m", direction of the
-                        forward movement of the encoder.
+                        forward movement of the encoder in chassis space.

 POWER_CONTROL Endpoint
 ----------------------